kensnyder/react-thermals/README.md

 Even if a store is only used by one component, it can be a nice way to separate concerns.
 And the store file doesn't necessarily need to be exported.
-You might want other code to interact with the store only through its exported hooks and action functions.
+You might want your application to interact with the store only through its exported hooks and functions.

 In components/Game/gameStore.ts